thDGears/restaurant-reviews/README.md

 ##### Run on your local machine:

 A simple HTTP server can serve the files.
 We are going to use python for this.
-Before we proceed, check which python's version installed in your machine by running: `python -v`.
+Before we proceed, check which python's version installed in your machine by running: `python --version`.
 If there's no version installed, so go ahead and download [python](https://www.python.org/downloads/).

 1. From inside the new directory, launch a local client server using Python from your terminal:
     Python 2: python -m SimpleHTTPServer 8000